digiltd/oh-rtd-test/Mqttitude-Binding.md

 ## Introduction

-[Mqttitude](http://mqttitude.org/) was developed as a replacement for the old Google Latitude service.
+[OwnTracks](http://owntracks.org), formerly known as _MQTTitude_ was developed as a replacement for the old Google Latitude service.
 However it is slightly different (better) in that all your location data is private - i.e. there is no 3rd party server somewhere collecting and storing your data.
 Instead each time your device publishes its location, it is sent to an [MQTT](http://mqtt.org/) broker of your choice.

 This is where openHAB steps in, with the Mqttitude binding.
 The idea is that the binding will track your location and when you are 'near' to a specified location (usually your home) it will update a Switch item in openHAB, enabling presence detection.